g2wang/go-exercise/README.md

 By Guangde Wang
 g2wang@yahoo.com

-New to golan, veteran in Java
+New to golang, veteran in Java

 ## Instructions